Bỏ qua đến nội dung

 Rules:

-- Only rely on occupational cues: delivery uniforms,
+- Only rely on occupational identification signs: delivery uniform,

 - Do not identify personal identities.

-- Only count people with clear signs of being delivery drivers.
+- Only count people with clear signs of being a delivery person.

-- Ignore passersby or people without delivery-driver signs.
+- Ignore passersby or people without delivery person signs.

-- If the gate is unclear or not visible due to camera angle,
+- If the gate is unclear or the camera angle does not show the gate,

-Output: Only one single line, no additional line breaks.
+Output: Only a single line, no line breaks.

 entity_id: ai_task.gemini_flash